 Water temperature in the hot tub should never exceed 104°F (40°C).
-Sitting in hot water can easily raise the body temperature, which can cause health issues for you and your baby-to-be.
+Sitting in hot water can easily raise the body temperature, which can cause health issues for you and your developing baby.

 There are serious concerns associated with using hot tubs in pregnancy.
 The general consensus is that they should only be used carefully and for limited amounts of time, if at all.